boazjohn/postgres-docker-cluster/scripts/keepalived+repmgr/README.md

 The scripts are tested and should only require minor config changes.
 We'd recommend automating all these scripts + configuration in whichever way preferred.
 The bulk of the scripts are self-explanatory.
 The master keepalived config has comments that explains the details of the config.

+These template scripts will allow you to do this following:

+- Setup repmgr on your database cluster
+- Setup keepalived
+- Setup an automatic failover through keepalived and repmgr (without repmgrd)
+- Setup barman

 # Failover mechanism

 The master is kept with a higher priority with the `nopreempt` option on.
-The first standby (preferably sync) has lower priority.
+The standbys *will not* have the `nopreempt` option.
+The first standby (preferably sync) will have a lower priority.
 The secondary standby has an even lower priority.
 There are appropriate scripts in this repository that need to also be deployed for the failover to take place.
 These scripts include: health check, master promotion, standby follow.

+# Things to keep in mind

+* Do not run repmgrd
+* Make sure failover is set to `manual` in the repmgr.conf file since we failover using keepalived and not repmgrd (provided sample repmgr.conf)

 # Some useful commands